veovera/enhanced-rtmp/e-rtmp-lab/wip/e-flv-js/README.md

 # e-flv-js

-Hybrid TypeScript/JavaScript implementation, with most core modules ported to TypeScript, for playing enhanced FLV (E‑FLV) and legacy FLV in the browser via [Media Source Extensions (MSE)](https://developer.mozilla.org/docs/Web/API/Media_Source_Extensions_API).
+Hybrid TypeScript/JavaScript implementation, with most core modules ported to TypeScript, for playing enhanced FLV (E‑FLV) and legacy FLV files in the browser via [Media Source Extensions (MSE)](https://developer.mozilla.org/docs/Web/API/Media_Source_Extensions_API).
 Bundles a reusable mux/demux/remux library with a demo app.
 Currently supports main‑thread only; the worker pipeline is disabled.

 ## Background and scope